Hypertension is another term used to describe high blood pressure. High blood pressure can lead to:

 If you monitor your blood pressure at home, keep a written record.
 Bring the results to your clinic visit.

 When to Call the Doctor

-Call your doctor if your blood pressure goes well above your normal range.
+Contact your provider if your blood pressure goes well above your normal range.

-Also call your doctor if you have any of the following symptoms:
+Also contact your provider if you have any of the following symptoms: